top of page

 5. Be Kind to Yourself

-If Valentine’s Day stirs up hard emotions—loneliness, anxiety, comparison—it’s okay to feel that way.
-Instead of judging yourself for it, try offering yourself the same kindness you would give a friend.
+If Valentine’s Day stirs up hard emotions, loneliness, anxiety, or comparison, notice those feelings with compassion.
+Try offering yourself the same kindness you would give a friend.

 Final Thoughts

 Valentine’s Day is just one day out of the year.
 It doesn’t define your relationship status, your self-worth, or your value as a person.
-Whether you’re celebrating with a partner, friends, or just yourself, let this be the year you drop the pressure and embrace what actually feels right for you.
+Whether you’re celebrating with someone, with friends, or alone, let it be about connection and care—starting with yourself.

 Happy Valentine’s Day (or just, happy regular day with extra chocolate opportunities)! 🍫